isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/ad-insertion/clickable-ads/t-psdk-android-2.7-separate-clickable-ad-process.md

 uuid: c37f5916-eb25-41ec-b5f4-efb82ec56371
 ---

-# Separate the clickable ad process{#separate-the-clickable-ad-process}
+# Separate the clickable ad process {#separate-the-clickable-ad-process}

 You should separate your player's UI logic from the process that manages ad clicks.
 One way to do this is to implement multiple fragments for an activity.